Length orthospectrum of convex bodies on flat tori: Anisotropic spaces of currents

 where the functions $\chi_j$ were introduced in Definition~\ref{def-chi-j}.
 Note that $E^{(l)}_{\beta_0}$ concerns the Fourier coefficient $\xi=\beta_0$ (in the case $\beta_0 \in \Z^d$ and it vanishes otherwise).
+Moreover, $E^{(l)}_{\beta_0}$ is a time invariant quantity.
 The above decomposition indexed by $j=-1,0,1$ corresponds to the different integration regions of $\mathbb{S}^{d-1}$ on which we study the oscillatory integral.
-Moreover, it is a time invariant quantity.

 We now compute each term in~\eqref{e:decomposition-de-ouf}.
 The first term is nothing but